 People throughout an organization make decisions every day.
 Some decisions are strategic and complex.
 Others are significant but less complex.
 Most are simple and frequent.
 Risk management is most effective when embedded into both routine and strategic decisions.
 Objectives and decision timelines drive the use of specific types of risk assessments - and analysis techniques - for different situations, the issues under consideration, and the type of decision being made.
 Therefore, a key competency for a risk management professional is the ability to incorporate risk management into decision making throughout an organization: listening skills, coaching and adeptness as a facilitator all come into play.
-While a risk management professional may not have formal training in decision sciences, understanding decisions have yet to be made, 2) an active decision stage in which decisions are in the process of being made, and 3) a post-decision stage in which decisions have already been made.
+While a risk management professional may not have formal training in decision sciences, understanding decision-making stages helps determine at what point he or she can influence a decision: 1) a pre-decision stage in which decisions have yet to be made, 2) an active decision stage in which decisions are in the process of being made, and 3) a post-decision stage in which decisions have already been made.